akeneo/pim-api-docs/content/guides/translation-connection/step1-who-is-your-connector-for.md

 So she needs:

 * An **easy way** to select, in her Akeneo PIM, one or more products she wants to translate via your online Translation solution.

-* On the selected products, a **friendly UI** allowing her to determine:
+* On the selected products, a **friendly UI** allowing her to choose:
-  * Into which language(s) the products need to be translated.
+  * into which language(s) the products need to be translated.
-  * With which deadline.
+  * with which deadline.
-  * A project name to track this translation process in your online Translation tool.
+  * a project name to track this translation process in your online Translation tool.
 * An **friendly UI** to be able to track directly in the PIM if her products have been translated.

 ### Peter and/or Filips' needs